 C-section or vaginal, your delivery room will likely be filled with doctors galore.
 With my singleton pregnancy only four people were with me (my mom, my husband, my doctor and a nurse).

-9. You can improve your chances of a healthy twin pregnancy
+9. How can I have a healthy twin pregnancy?

 There’s no formula that will guarantee you against bed rest, pre-eclampsia, or other complications.